 Can You Crack the Navajo Code Talker Codes?

 In 1942, a group of just under 30 Navajo Marines arrived in Camp Elliott to learn a way to share messages in World War II...

 Housing for Vets Coming to Taos Pueblo

 Native American veterans from Taos Pueblo in New Mexico were pleased by the recent signing of a memorandum of agreement between the U.S...

 Chickasaw Nation Governor Bill Anoatubby recently announced efforts to honor the legends and memories of Chickasaw warriors who served or are serving in the United States military...

 In Honor of Memorial Day – Memorials Honoring Our Fallen Native Warriors

 Since the first arrival of Europeans onto Turtle Island and in connection to the conflicts that first arose in association, Native Americans – with the inclusion of American Indian...

 Cherokee Nation Release

-The Cherokee Nation honored two U.S. Army veterans and a Navy veteran with the Cherokee Medal of Patriotism during the December Tribal Council meeting...
+The Cherokee Nation honored two brothers who served in the U.S. Armed Forces during the Korean War with the Cherokee Medal of Patriotism during the March Tribal Council meeting...